 Clinical Faculty Appointments

-The Northwestern PA Program offers clinical faculty appointments for our eligible clinical preceptors.
-Factors for consideration for eligibility include: dedication and commitment as a clinical educator, evaluations and longevity of service to the program.
-If you are interested in receiving more information about these opportunities, please contact email@example.com
+As a Northwestern PA Program clinical preceptor you may be eligible for faculty appointment.
+Factors for consideration for eligibility include: dedication and commitment as a clinical educator, evaluations and consistent service to the program.
+If you are interested in receiving more information about these opportunities, please contact firstname.lastname@example.org

 Preceptor Orientation Handbook